 Lightsaber Wiring Diagram For Your Needs.

-Failing to take the appropriate precautions or to use the right tools can put you and your family in danger.
-Common dangers include electrocution and possible electrical fire.
+Faltering to take the correct precautions or to use the right tools can put you you in danger.
+Common hazards include electrocution and possible electrical open fire.

 Lightsaber Wiring Diagram